Resources

 When an official Council subgroup submits a document for publication on the website, the Executive Director must review the document with the following criteria:

-- If the document is not a policy document (but instead gives advice or guidelines, or addresses specific and practical educational matters), and it does not contradict existing NCTE policy, it may be published on the NCTE website.
+- If the document is not a policy document (but instead gives advice or guidelines or addresses specific and practical educational matters), and if it does not contradict existing NCTE policy, it may be published on the NCTE website.
 Prior to publication, appropriate staff members working with Council experts and at least one Executive Committee member will review the document.

 - If the document violates or contradicts existing NCTE policy, it may not be published on the NCTE website.